10 frugal gifts for seniors

 - Deck of cards - Either poker or pinochle will do and get a new score pad and some sharpened pencils.
 Add a few coupons for card games with you!

 - As Seen on T.V - Confined seniors watch television a lot, and infomercials are hard to miss.
 I'll bet your senior would love at least one of the items they've seen.
-CVS has shelves devoted to these products for under $10.
+CVS has shelves devoted to these products.

 - Pocket games - A sliding tile puzzle, sometimes called the 15 puzzle, is old fashioned, but still tons of fun. eBay has a large assortment of handheld games like this including pin ball, ring games, pocket poker, and more.
 Many of these are vintage and often cost less than a dollar.
 Buy a good sampling for giving.